fss1/ntp_checker/README.md

 #### SNMP Testing

-To recieve a trap on a Mac:
+To receive a trap on a Mac:
 create /etc/snmp/snmptrapd.conf and add`disableAuthorization yes`
 `sudo snmptrapd -f -Lo`